Name: John Cooley

 only of Scottish heritage but that they may have been distantly related to

-(not descended from) the great 12th century Scottish chieftain Somerled, as
+(not descended from) the great 12th century Scottish chieftain Somerled,

 The claim of Scottish descent becomes a bit more interesting after